AuReMe/esmecata/README.md

 * `--linclust`: replace `mmseqs cluster` by `mmseqs linclust` (faster but less sensitive)

 Use mmseqs linclust (clustering in linear time) to cluster proteins sequences.
-It is faster than mmseqs cluster (default behaviour) but less senstitive.
+It is faster than mmseqs cluster (default behaviour) but less sensitive.

 * `--remove-tmp`: remove mmseqs files stored in `mmseqs_tmp` folder